grab/engineering-blog/_posts/2019-04-10-loki-dynamic-mock-server-http-tcp-testing.md

 Similarly, you can use JavaScript to add other dynamic responses such as modifying the response’s JSON array, adding parameters to push messages, etc.

-Defining a response sequence for mocked API endpoints
+Defining a Response Sequence for Mocked API Endpoints
 -----------------------------------------------------

 Here’s another interesting example - defining the response sequence for API endpoints.